tomlobato/riff/README.md

 2) Create the riff customizations inside your app inside the constant path `Actions::<MY_MODEL>::*` for each model you want to expose in your api (see examples in [sample_app/app/riff/actions](https://github.com/tomlobato/riff/tree/main/sample_app/app/riff/actions)).

-3) Configure Riff minimally setting the user class `Riff::Conf.set(:user_class, User)`, so riff can handle authentication for you.
+3) Configure Riff minimally setting the user class `Riff::Conf.set(:default_user_class, User)`, so riff can handle authentication for you.
 See a example in [riff.rb](https://github.com/tomlobato/riff/tree/main/sample_app/system/boot/riff.rb)).

 See also the [sample_app](https://github.com/tomlobato/riff/tree/main/sample_app) and its [specs](https://github.com/tomlobato/riff/tree/main/sample_app/spec) for help on using Riff.